grahamgilbert/blog/content/post/2020-08-26-making-friends-with-your-security-team.md

 First off, let’s talk about the elephant in the room: most endpoint engineers do not get on with their security team.
 You will often hear complaints like

-"Our security team wants us to deploy terrible product X."
+> Our security team wants us to deploy terrible product X.

-"Product X is destroying our CPUs / causing kernel panics."
+> Product X is destroying our CPUs / causing kernel panics.

-"Security has no idea what they’re doing."
+> Security has no idea what they’re doing.

 Let’s see how we can overcome these issues and work more closely with our security team.